IntangibleMatter/FullIndieToolsTalk/addons/present/slides/slides.md

 ## 03

-Godot is made in Godot
+Godot is made in Godot.

+- Editor is fully modifiable
+- Strong UI system
+- Anything you can do in a game you can do in the editor

 ## 04